carboxylman/stackdb/doc/user-guide.md

 ### Ptrace demos ###

-An easy to way to see the Ptrace backend in action is to simply start up a couple of the test programs that come with StackDB.
+An easy to way to see the Ptrace backend in action is to simply start up a couple of the test programs that come with Stackdb.
 These programs don't get built unless you specified `--enable-tests` to `configure`.
-However, if you return to the StackDB build directory, and type `make -C tests`, several test programs will build (don't worry if the build ends in a failure---the programs you want, `dummy` and `dummy.threads` should still be there).
+However, if you return to the Stackdb build directory, and type `make -C tests`, several test programs will build (don't worry if the build ends in a failure---the programs you want, `dummy` and `dummy.threads` should still be there).
 These programs simply loop while updating some counter